KosukeFukazawa/smpl2bvh/README.md

 ```

 ## How to use?
-After downloads all requirement, you can use smpl2bvh like this:
+After downloads all requirements, you can use smpl2bvh like this:
 ```python
     python smpl2bvh.py --gender MALE --poses data/poses.npz --fps 30 --output data/demo.bvh
 ```